First Time Buyer Stamp Duty

 Also, if you go down this path be aware that if you are buying with a mortgage then this will affect how much you can borrow as the affordability calculations will be based on only one person’s income.
 A mortgage broker could help you work out if that is going to be an option.
 There will also be legal implications so do seek independent legal advice.

-Get fee-free mortgage advice today from our award winning partners at L&C. You can speak to a broker on the phone or start the process now online
+Get fee-free mortgage advice today from award-winning mortgage brokers L&C. You can speak to a broker on the phone or start the process now online

 Frequently Asked Questions